 Your puppy’s health is your first priority, so it’s important to schedule their first vet appointment in a timely manner.
-Going to the vet can be nerve-wracking for pups and owners alike, but these tips from the Embark veterinary team will help make it a positive experience.
+Going to the vet can be nerve-wracking for pups and owners alike, but these tips can help make it a positive experience.

-You should schedule the first vet appointment for your puppy as soon as they’re eight weeks old.
-If you brought home a puppy older than that, schedule an appointment within your first three days with them.
-Even if they’ve seen a veterinarian before, you need to find a local vet for ongoing care.
+You should schedule the first vet appointment for your puppy as soon as they come home.
+If you know ahead of time that you will be bringing a puppy into your family, call your veterinarian to make sure that you get on the schedule after your puppy arrives.
+Even if they’ve seen a veterinarian before, you’ll need to find a local vet for ongoing care.

 The vet you choose is an important decision.
 You can start by checking the American Animal Hospital Association’s website for accredited animal hospitals.
 Their hospital locator will show hospitals near you that go above and beyond the state-required standards of care.
 You can also ask friends and family members in your neighborhood for recommendations.

-Go beyond the website and call each hospital that interests you to try scheduling an appointment.
+Go beyond the website and call the hospitals that interest you to try scheduling an appointment.
 What kind of impression do they set?
-Was the receptionist courteous, positive, and informative?
-You want to go to a vet clinic with friendly and accommodating staff.
+Is the staff courteous, positive, and informative?
+Some veterinarians are willing to set up a consultation with you before your puppy comes home to determine if the hospital is a good fit.
+Expect a charge for this visit, as the veterinarian’s time and expertise is valuable.

 Once your first vet appointment is scheduled